Kishorishere/RAG-Document-QnA-backend/README.md

 ## Introduction

 This is a backend system that lets you upload documents and ask questions about them using AI.
 It uses Retrieval-Augmented Generation to find relevant information from your documents and generate accurate answers with source citations.
 The system also includes a booking feature where you can create appointments through natural language.
 Built with FastAPI, it uses Qdrant for vector search, Redis for conversation memory, and Groq's LLM for generating responses.
+I have also tried to follow production standards and also flexed a little bit of **MLOPs** skills.

 ## Key Features and Tools